Classifying spaces of finite groups of tame representation type: Motivation

-This paper is a sequel to Benson and Greenlees~\cite{Benson/Greenlees:2021a,Benson/Greenlees:bg9}.
-In those papers, we examined the structure of $H^*BG$ and $H_*\Omega BG$ as $A_\infty$ algebras, for finite groups $G$ with cyclic Sylow $p$-subgroups, over a field $\kk$ of characteristic $p$, and elucidated the structure of their singularity and cosingularity categories.
+This paper is a sequel to Benson and Greenlees~\cite{Benson/Greenlees:2021a,Benson/Greenlees:2023a}.
+In those papers, we examined the structure of $H^*BG$ and $H_*\Omega BG\phat$ as $A_\infty$ algebras, for finite groups $G$ with cyclic Sylow $p$-subgroups, over a field $\kk$ of characteristic $p$, and elucidated the structure of their singularity and cosingularity categories.
 Here, we examine the case of blocks with dihedral, semidihedral, or (generalised) quaternion defect groups in characteristic two.
-The reason for the interest in this class of blocks is that these are the ones where the group algebra has tame representation type.
-The results are given in the introductory sections of the three chapters, dealing with the three types of defect groups.
-The ring structure on the homology of the loop space $H_*\Omega BG\twohat$ was first computed by Levi~\cite{Levi:1995a} in these cases.
-The following table shows where the discussions of the various cases can be found.
-Note that for tame type, the homotopy type of $BG$ is determined by the number of conjugacy classes of elements of order two and four; see Sections~\ref{se:dihedral-Sylow}, \ref{se:semidihedral-Sylow}, and \ref{se:generalised-quaternion-Sylow}.
+The reason for the interest in this class of blocks is that these are the ones where the group algebra has tame representation type, see Section~\ref{se:tame}, so we are studying the next interesting case after the cyclic defect case.
+We have a great deal of information about the module categories, from the work of Erdmann~\cite{Erdmann:1977a, Erdmann:1979a, Erdmann:1987a, Erdmann:1988a, Erdmann:1988b, Erdmann:1988c, Erdmann:1988d, Erdmann:1990a, Erdmann:1990b, Erdmann:1990c, Erdmann:1992a}, and this allows us to do some very explicit computations.

+In the final chapter we give a small glimpse into what happens for blocks of wild representation type.
+There we run into a dichotomy first discovered by Ran Levi in his thesis~\cite{Levi:1995a}, between polynomial growth and (semi-)exponential growth of the homology of $\Omega BG\phat$, see Section~\ref{se:poly-exp}.
+We discuss examples of both types, and end with some open problems.